ualsg/global-building-morphology-indicators/README.md

 This aim of this project/research is to generate a Global Building Morphology Indicators (GBMI) dataset based on the open data - OpenStreetMap.
-A collection of bash scripts and SQL scripts are run to perform the database setup, data ingestion, data transformation and analysis that yeilds the GBMI output, and the final data export.
+A collection of bash scripts and SQL scripts are run to perform the database setup, data ingestion, data transformation and analysis that yields the GBMI output, and the final data export.

 The scope of GBMI datasets could be global, extracting building data from the `planet`